This tutorial offers a step-by-step illustration of Rice Stitch and explores some of its variations including a stitch

-At first glance it looks a little boring but it is tremendously versatile.
-It is known as a canvas stitch background because it can be easily worked and covers the ground quickly.
-To be honest I am a little addicted to it as I love mixing my threads in the different layers or parts of the stitch.
+At first glance, it looks a little boring, but it is tremendously versatile.
+Some know it as a canvas background stitch because you can work it easily and it covers the ground quickly.
+To be honest, I am a little addicted to it as I love mixing my threads in the different layers or parts of the stitch.

-Don’t let the fact that it is and canvas stitch put you off however because many of the canvas stitches can be worked on Aida (like the samples illustrated) or any even weave fabric with great effect.
+Don’t let the fact that it is a canvas stitch put you off.
+In fact, you can work many of the canvas stitches on Aida (like the samples illustrated) or any even-weave fabric to great effect.
 If you want to work it on other fabric or over an area of crazy patchwork use waste canvas.

 How to work Rice Stitch

-This is an illustrated step by step on how you work Rice stitch.
-As you can see it is very simple consisting of a cross stitch foundation with a second layer of diagonal stitches added to each arm of the cross.
+This is how you work Rice stitch.
+As you can see, it is very simple consisting of a cross-stitch foundation with a second layer of diagonal stitches added to each arm of the cross.

 How to work Variety 1 and 2 of Rice Stitch

-I want to share 2 varieties (there are a lot more) As you can see they all have the same structure
+I want to share two varieties (there are a lot more) As you can see, they all have the same structure

 This variety is a cross worked over more threads so that the diagonal stitches sit apart slightly.

 The next variety has 3 diagonal stitches worked across each bar.

-You can really have fun with this stitch particularly if you change threads.
-You can use one thread or colour for the large cross and another thread of colour for the corner tie downs.
+You can really have fun with this stitch, particularly if you change threads.
+You can use one thread or colour for the large cross and another thread or colour for the corner tie-downs.
 Swap between thick and thin, metallic and dull or explore colour combinations.
-Change the size of your stitches and you can always add beads or French knots to really give the stitch a contrast of texture.
+Change the size of your stitches or add beads or French knots to really give the stitch a texture contrast.
 It is one of those simple stitches that can produce interesting results.

 I hope you enjoy experimenting with Rice Stitch.